Chapter 2. Using Chez Scheme

 Section 2.3.
 The Interaction Environment

-In Chez Scheme, when one enters definitions or expressions at the prompt or loads them from a file, they operate on an interaction environment, which is a mutable environment that initially holds bindings for built-in keywords and primitives.
+In Chez Scheme, when one enters definitions or expressions at the prompt or loads them from a file, they operate on an interaction environment, which is a mutable environment that initially holds bindings only for built-in keywords and primitives.
 It may be augmented by user-defined identifier bindings via top-level definitions.
-The interaction environment is sometimes referred to as a top-level environment, because it is at the top level for purposes of scoping.
+The interaction environment is also referred to as the top-level environment, because it is at the top level for purposes of scoping.
 Programs entered at the prompt or loaded from a file via load should not be confused with RNRS top-level programs, which are actually more similar to libraries in their behavior.
 In particular, while the same identifier can be defined multiple times in the interaction environment, to support incremental program development, an identifier can be defined at most once in an RNRS top-level program.

 The default interaction environment used for any code that occurs outside of an RNRS top-level program or library (including such code typed at a prompt or loaded from a file) contains all of the bindings of the (chezscheme) library (or scheme module, which exports the same set of bindings).
 This set contains a number of bindings that are not in the RNRS libraries.
 It also contains a number of bindings that extend the RNRS counterparts in some way and are thus not strictly compatible with the RNRS bindings for the same identifiers.
 To replace these with bindings strictly compatible with RNRS, simply import the rnrs libraries into the interaction environment by typing the following into the REPL or loading it from a file: